RosembergAraujo/binConverter/README.md

 # binConverter
-Simple binary converter to practice JS
+Simple binary converter to practice JS to daily usage in college